bwv988/letter-template/README.md

 install.packages("komaletter")
 ```

-After this, the new KOMAletter template is available in R.
+After this, the new KOMAletter template can be selected in R.

 ## Usage